ibm-cloud-docs/cis/cname-dns-resolution.md

 When you create a new DNS record in a partial zone, {{site.data.keyword.cis_short_notm}} automatically checks whether any of your CNAME records point to existing A, AAAA, or CNAME records within the same zone.

-For example, CIS would show a warning if you have the following records in your partial zone:
+For example, CIS shows a warning if you have the following records in your partial zone:

 ```text
 sub1.partialzone.com   CNAME   sub2.partialzone.com